cconrad/cconrad.github.io/_posts/2013-03-31-check-for-wordpress-updates-from-the-outside.md

 ---
-layout: page
-status: publish
-header: no
-sidebar: left
-published: true
-title: Check for WordPress updates from the outside
 author:
   display_name: Claus Conrad
+  email: webmaster@clausconrad.com
   login: claus
-  email: webmaster@clausconrad.com
   url: ''
+author_email: webmaster@clausconrad.com
 author_login: claus
-author_email: webmaster@clausconrad.com
-wordpress_id: 539
-wordpress_url: http://www.clausconrad.com/?p=539
-date: '2013-03-31 18:45:07 +0000'
-date_gmt: '2013-03-31 16:45:07 +0000'
 categories:
   - System administration
+comments: true
+date: 2013-03-31 18:45:07 +02:00
+date_gmt: 2013-03-31 16:45:07 +0000
+header: 'no'
+layout: page
+published: true
+sidebar: left
+status: publish
 tags:
   - wordpress
   - opensource
   - jenkins
-comments: true
-teaser: "\"wp-external-update-check\" is a small WordPress plugin that lets you check your WordPress site(s) for updates."
+teaser: '"wp-external-update-check" is a small WordPress plugin that lets you check your WordPress site(s) for updates.'
+title: Check for WordPress updates from the outside
+wordpress_id: 539
+wordpress_url: http://www.clausconrad.com/?p=539
 ---
 It provides a secret URL to check for updates to the WordPress core, plugins and themes, without requiring cookie-based authentication.
 It is meant to be used from external monitoring or continous integration systems.